Waifu-im/waifuim.py/README.md

 ```

 ## Usage
-For now you can only use WaifuAioClient wich is async.
+For now, you can only use WaifuAioClient which is async.
 Maybe a sync client will be released in the future.

 ### Examples with WaifuAioClient
 ```python